-Business Source Premier: Includes articles from magazines, trade publications, and scholarly journals.
+Business Source Complete: Includes articles from magazines, trade publications, and scholarly journals.
 Also has company and industry profiles, market research reports, SWOT analyses, and product reviews.
 For best results, begin with a general keyword search and then filter the results.

 Company websites.
 Financial data is often found in a link called investor relations or investor information.